fetchai/docs-archived/docs/etch-language/error-checking.md

 ## Assert

-Use `assert` to ensure state.
+Use `assert` to ensure state with optional feedback.

-For example:

 ``` c++
 function main()